 - Trade off is trusting a third party - server provider

-- Because of required storage size for full node, price of a rented server might get high
+- Because of the required storage size for full node, the price of a rented server might get high

 - Own hardware